tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty;
 * otherwise NOT_COMPLIANT

-In this simple case, if `dwc:footprintWKT` is `bdqval:NotEmpty`, the Test should return COMPLIANT and stop there.
-If `dwc:footprintWKT` is not `bdqval:NotEmpty` (i.e. is `bdqval:Empty`), the Test should return NOT_COMPLIANT.
+In this simple case, if `dwc:footprintWKT` is `bdqval:NotEmpty` [bdqval:NotEmpty](<../list/bdqval/index.md#bdqval_NotEmpty> "An evaluation of a value, which in the context of the evaluation, returns true if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns false."), the Test should return COMPLIANT and stop there.
+If `dwc:footprintWKT` is not `bdqval:NotEmpty` (i.e. is `bdqval:Empty` [bdqval:Empty](<../list/bdqval/index.md#bdqval_Empty> "An evaluation of a value, which in the context of the evaluation, returns false if the value contains any characters or values other than those in the range U+0000 to U+0020, otherwise returns true.")), the Test should return NOT_COMPLIANT.

-Formally in the bdqffdq: ontology, `Specification` is a class, which has a `bdqffdq:hasExpectedResponse` property (the `Expected Response` text).
+Formally in the bdqffdq: ontology, `Specification` is a class, which has a `bdqffdq:hasExpectedResponse` [bdqffdq:hasExpectedResponse](<../list/bdqffdq/index.md#bdqffdq_hasExpectedResponse> "Text describing the logic to be followed by a bdqffdq:Implementation of a bdqffdq:Specification specifying the values of bdqffdq:ResponseStatus and bdqffdq:ResponseResults that should be produced from the evaluation of…") property (the `Expected Response` text).
 The Specification can have other properties for source authorities, parameters and default values.
 The specification for a simple Test is found in the text of the `hasExpectedResponse`, in a more complex Test, the specification is found split across all these properties of the `Specification` class instance.
 When we talk about the specification of a Test, we mean the `Expected Response`, sometimes combined with other properties of a `Specification`.

 See also:
 * [Reading a Specification](../guide/implementers/index.md#232-reading-a-specification-non-normative) in the Implementers Guide.